zehadialam/Evolutionary-Vigenere-Cipher-Breaker/README.md

 ## Acknowledgements

-I extend my gratitude and appreciation to my colleague, Karina Patel, for her suggestion of utilizing the DEAP framework and her contributions to the termination condition of the genetic algorithm.
+I extend my gratitude and appreciation to my colleague, Karina Patel, for her suggestion to utilize the DEAP framework and her contributions to the termination condition of the genetic algorithm.